 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

-There are now seven different credit cards you can use to rack up United miles — four United cards, and three separate Chase cards which earn points that can be transferred to United.
-With so many options, there truly is something for everyone, so check out our list of the best United credit cards and find out which one might be right for you.
+We found seven great credit cards that you can use to rack up United miles — four United cards, and three separate Chase cards which earn points that can be transferred to United.
+With so many options, there truly is something for everyone, so check out our list of the best United credit cards for 2023 and find out which one might be right for you.

 United℠ Explorer Card: Best for occasional United flyers